Have Questions? 888-508-6572

 On average, building an ADU ranges from $60,000 to $285,000.
 The cost of converting a garage into an ADU will depend on your location, the size of the ADU, the materials used, and the complexity of the design.
 In cities with higher labor and material costs, standalone units can reach $360,000.

-Most ADUs fall within the range of 330 to 1,250 square feet, with costs averaging between $160 and $300 per square foot once you account for the labor, design, and materials, and labor.
+Most ADUs fall between 330 to 1,250 square feet, with costs averaging between $160 and $300 per square foot once you account for the labor, design, and materials.
 However, more complex conversions may push expenses to over $600 per square foot.
 The final price depends on the specific choices made throughout the project.

 Type of ADUEstimated Cost Range